thecity/thecity.github.com/content/thecity-plugins/wordpress.md

 * Cache data for
 The time period to cache the data before requesting it again from the server.
 Caching data speeds up displaying content on you website.

+* Clear cache on save
+Clears *all* the cache the widget has stored so far on save.
+If multiple instances of the widget are used those caches are also cleared.

 ## Where is the plugin?